 <select> <optgroup label="Apples"> <option>Pink lady</option> </optgroup> </select>

-The select control provides a list of options of which one can be selected for input.
-An accessibility/usability issue can arise when script is used to submit the form when the select's change event fires.
-Keyboard users may struggle.
-If a user wants to select the 4th option this would then require 3 form submissions which would be a terribly frustrating experience.
+Select boxes let users choose options from a list for input.
+An issue can arise when script is used to submit the form when the select's change event fires.
+Keyboard and screen reader users may struggle.

 I write articles like this and share them with my private mailing list.
 No spam and definitely no popups.
 Just one article a month, straight to your inbox.
 Sign up below: